Inverza app icon Inverza app icon

 At-a-glance badges tell you when golden hour, dramatic skies, fog, storm light, or clear-sky astro conditions are forecast - so you never miss an opportunity.

-Visualize where mountain shadows fall at any time.
-Scrub from now to 30 hours ahead with quick jumps to sunrise and sunset.
+Visualize where mountain shadows fall at any time, and at city zoom toggle on building shadows from OpenStreetMap outlines.
+Scrub from now to 30 hours ahead with quick jumps to sunrise, sunset, moonrise, and moonset.
+No other photography planner we know of draws building shadows on the map.

 Sun & Moon Direction Lines